tizianocitro/learning/aws-certified-developer-associate/17-cloudwatch-eventbridge-xray-cloudtrail/README.md

 There is **period to specify how many data points to evaluate before triggering the alarm**:
     - Length of time in seconds to evaluate the metric.
     - Can apply to high resolution custom metrics: 10 seconds, 30 seconds or multiples of 60 seconds.
+So, **an alarm set on a high-resolution custom metric can be triggered as often as 10 seconds**.

 ### 17.9.1 Alarm Targets